 The dental team takes part in ongoing training to update their knowledge and skills, relevant to their role.
+Review of the training records evidenced that fire safety training had not taken place.
+Ms Thomas confirmed by email to RQIA on the 6 January 2022 that training has been booked for 29th March 2022.

 Policies and procedures are in place that outlines training to be undertaken, in line with any professional requirements, and the training guidance provided by RQIA.
-Creative Smiles Dental Practice Ltd subscribes to an online training provider that offers a range of courses in keeping with the General Dental Council (GDC) continuing professional development (CPD) topics.